Creating and Running a Yii 2 Project in ServBay

 2

-3Create a Yii 2 Project with Composer: Inside the
+3Create Yii 2 Project with Composer: In the

 servbay-yii2-app

-directory, run the Composer command to create a new Yii 2 basic application template.bashcomposer create-project --prefer-dist yiisoft/yii2-app-basic .
+directory, run the Composer command to initialize a new Yii 2 basic application template.bashcomposer create-project --prefer-dist yiisoft/yii2-app-basic .

-1This command will download the Yii 2 Basic Application Template and all its dependencies into the current directory (
+1This command will download the Yii 2 template and its dependencies into the current directory (

 .

 ).
-Please wait patiently while Composer completes the download and installation.Enter the Project Directory: Make sure your terminal is in the project root directory,
+Wait for Composer to finish downloading and installing.Navigate to Project Directory: Ensure your terminal is in the project root directory for subsequent commands.

 1